tejbirwason/tejbirwason.github.io/about.md

 Hi!
 I'm **[Tejbir Wason](http://about.me/tejbirwason)**.
 I'm a Junior Software Engineering student at UBC graduating in 2016 with co-op living in the beautiful city of Vancouver, Canada.

-I'm a full-stack software developer and social media marketing consultant.
+I'm a full-stack software developer and social media marketing dude.
 I love to read and write juicy code.
 I dabble with rails, web crawlers, data mining, product design, backend scaling and any quantified-self tech.
-I have learnt to tell a story in a noisy, social world through micro-content that is native to the respective social media platform.
+I have learnt how to tell a story in a noisy, social world through native micro-content.

 I have interned at [Broadcom](http://www.broadcom.com) and am a current summer intern at [Alcatel Lucent](http://www.alcatel-lucent.com).